Masakatsu Nishikawa (serial killer): Background

 Two days after his release, Nishikawa moved in with a former inmate he had met in Tottori Prison, living in his condominium in Kurashiki, Okayama Prefecture.
 In the ensuing 41 days, he tried to strangle a female store owner, but fled without stealing anything.
-On December 6, he went to his ex-convict friend's house where he befriended and talked with his wife, but at one point he grabbed the couple's 3-year-old child and threatened to kill it if the woman did not give him money.
+On December 6, he went to his ex-convict friend's house where he befriended and talked with his wife, but at one point he grabbed the couple's 3-year-old child and threatened to kill them if the woman did not give him money.
 He eventually coaxed her into giving him money, but then fled the condominium without taking it.
 The incident was reported to police, who put out a warrant for his arrest.

 Four days later, he moved into the Wake house of another acquaintance from prison, from which he stole 105,000 yen and promptly disappeared.
 On that same day, he registered at a hotel in Himeji, Hyōgo Prefecture, where he remained for the next two days.

 Modus operandi

 In all of the ensuing murders, Nishikawa, pretending to be a customer, entered snack bars and locked the door behind him if he was left alone with the female employees.
 Almost all of them (except the Takahashi killing) were committed at night.
 When the bodies were discovered, it was noted that the neon lights of all four bars had been turned off, and that in three of them, the doors had been locked from the outside to simulate that they had closed early.
 According to an employee at a bar in Kyoto, Nishikawa would approach them and ask that they turn off the neon lights and lock the door, as he and several supposed friends who wanted to browse the premises without being disturbed by others.

-In the beginning, He wore a black jumper, but in the following days shifted between wearing various colored ones.
+At first he wore a black jumper, but in the following days shifted between wearing various colored ones.
 He also used pseudonyms taken from the surnames of prison associates at his lodgings.